-Nationwide, the average cost to pave a driveway can be anywhere from $1,000-$15,000.
+Nationwide, the average cost to pave a driveway can be anywhere from $1,000-$15,000, or $1.25-$15 per square foot.
 Of course, this is a pretty broad range and where you fall within it will depend on materials, the size of your driveway and what kind of surface preparation is needed.
-Installing a new driveway from scratch is usually less expensive than replacing an existing driveway, since you'll have to remove and repave it.
+Installing a new driveway from scratch is usually less expensive than replacing an existing driveway because you'll have to remove and repave it.

 Materials range from gravel at $1.25 per square foot to cobblestone at $15 per square foot.
 While a number of factors will impact the total cost to pave or repave your driveway, the type of material you choose (concrete, asphalt or gravel, for example) and the size of your driveway are the two biggest things contractors consider when estimating the total cost.

-- Pavers (cobblestones and bricks): $15 per square foot
+- Pavers (cobblestones and bricks) driveway: $15 per square foot

 Most experts recommend installing a concrete driveway on four inches of compacted gravel base with good drainage.
 Having a crushed stone base under the driveway prolongs its life.